-Instrument Makers Learn A Long-Overdue Lesson: It Isn't Just Men Playing Guitar
+Instrument-Makers Learn A Long-Overdue Lesson: It Isn't Just Men Playing Guitar

 "She Shreds has existed simply because we have promoted visibility," Reyna says.
 "We are for women, but we're about women, for everybody."

 That change in attitude is reflected in Fender's survey data, which indicates that first-time players are diverse with respect to gender and genre.
-Mooney says they also don't need the guy behind the music-store counter as much anymore, estimating that about 50 percent of the total units sold in North America are consumer-direct in some shape or form.
-To reach potential customers online, Fender has grown its social network, and invested heavily in digital ads, like one featuring the all-women band Warpaint.
+Mooney says they also don't need the guy behind the counter at the music store as much anymore, estimating that about 50 percent of the total units sold in North America are consumer direct in some shape or form.
+To reach potential customers online, Fender has grown its social network and invested heavily in digital ads, like one featuring the all-female band Warpaint.

 But the future of guitar rock isn't dependent on sales alone.
 Sadie Dupuis says she doesn't reject the "female guitarist" label.
 Instead, she seeks to transform it into a positive.